AndreasPK/AndreasPK.github.io/apkblog/ghc-week.markdown

 ## What is the deal

-For the last few years [mpickering](https://mpickering.github.io/) has organised a shared house
-where some GHC developers stay together during [ICFP](https://icfp20.sigplan.org/).
+For the last few years [mpickering](https://mpickering.github.io/) has organised a shared house where some GHC developers stay together during [ICFP](https://icfp20.sigplan.org/).
 Colloquially called GHC house.

 This has historically been a fairly productive environment, however, productivity has still been limited by the necessity of giving and attending talks!

-We now strive to recreate this environment without the distraction of talks.
+We now strive to recreate this environment without these distractions.
 A week whose sole purpose is to focus on GHC and things that relate to it, like segfaults and gitlab issues.